Hey party people…are you looking for a way to up the share-food ante?

 The hosts don’t have to do all the work.
 All they need to worry about is cooking for themselves.

 It forces everyone to sit down together.
 At the same time.

-It is new, exciting, and definitely the perfect treat on a winter’s night.
+It is new, exciting, and definitely an indulgent treat.

 Can I buy raclette cheese?